-SEPPIC is committed to designing specialty ingredients that reduce the impact on deforestation, biodiversity, and climate change.
-SEPPIC has chosen to deploy the Mass Balance certification proposed by the RSPO (Roundtable for Sustainable Palm Oil) for the use of palm oil derivatives.
+Seppic is committed to designing specialty ingredients that reduce the impact on deforestation, biodiversity, and climate change.
+We have chosen to deploy the Mass Balance certification proposed by the RSPO (Roundtable for Sustainable Palm Oil) for the use of palm oil derivatives.

 A commitment on the long term

 Seppic has been a member of the RSPO since 2010 and supports the transformation of the palm oil industry into a sustainable one.
 In 2014, Seppic initiated an action plan to ensure that 100% of the sourcing of palm oil derivatives, used in the manufacture of ingredients, to be certified by 2020 (covered by at least a Book & Claim certification) and physically certified by 2025 (covered by at least a Mass Balance certification), in line with the commitment it made to the RSPO in 2013.

 This commitment translates into Seppic’s innovation.
 Seppic designs its new ingredients with an eco-design approach including many criteria.
 Each new Seppic ingredient using palm oil or palm derivatives in its production processes must use a Mass Balance sourcing or a more advanced traceability, thus contributing to the production of sustainable certified palm oil.

 Seppic, in its operations, is committed to the respect of human rights in accordance with the United Nations’s principles as well as the respect of the international labour law rules of the International Labour Organisation (ILO).

 Seppic uses palm oil derivatives in its French production sites of Castres and BiotechMarine.
 Both sites have obtained Mass Balance certification, in 2014 and 2015, respectively.
 The certification of the new industrial site, in United States, will planned in 2019.